 However, it’s the items she carries from home that Long treasures most.
 A baby quilt her great-grandmother made has traveled to theaters in China, Russia, New York and beyond.
 But Long’s proven good luck charm?
 A photo of her dog, Jane.
 “I love to look at her before I dance.”
 While on tour with MCB last spring, Long realized that the made-on date stamped on the bottom of her custom-order pointe shoes was Jane’s birthday.
 “I knew I was going to perform well!”

 Kyle Froman for Pointe.

-From left: Victoria's Secret bag, bear key chain; quilt; Bbooties; reisenthel brand bag repurposed for pointe shoes; special order Freed of London Classics (“I custom dye white stretchy Prima Soft ribbons with Rit dye"); Burberry perfume; Emergen-C; hair spray; water bottle; “I just want champagne" pouch containing Jet Glue, stitch kits, tape and knives for cutting shanks; flower pouch containing toe pads (“I have a lot of different toe pads—the ones I wear depend on if the shoes are hard or soft"); purple makeup bag; picture of Jane; hairpin case; prop fan.
+Victoria’s Secret bag, bear key chain; quilt; Bbooties; reisenthel brand bag repurposed for pointe shoes; special order Freed of London Classics (“I custom dye white stretchy Prima Soft ribbons with Rit dye”); Burberry perfume; Emergen-C; hair spray; water bottle; “I just want champagne” pouch containing Jet Glue, stitch kits, tape and knives for cutting shanks; flower pouch containing toe pads (“I have a lot of different toe pads—the ones I wear depend on if the shoes are hard or soft”); purple makeup bag; picture of Jane; hairpin case; prop fan.